portals-project/portals/design/Implementation.md

 The `SystemContext` holds the `ExecutionContext` and some `GlobalRegistry` where workflows and tasks are registered and can be recovered by name.

 ## Atomic Reactive Streams
 The core consists of `AtomicStreams` (Atomic Reactive Streams).
 Atomic Streams implement a reactive streams system with: `Processor`s; `Subscriber`s; `Publisher`s; `Subscription`s, together with `Atom`s.
-Although not natively suppoorted by the Reactive Streams spec, the Atomic Streams support multi-publishers and multi-subscribers.
+Although not natively supported by the Reactive Streams spec, the Atomic Streams support multi-publishers and multi-subscribers.
 Fault-tolerance will be added later for the distributed execution.

 ## Task Runner and Workflow Runner
 The `TaskRunner` translates `TaskBehavior`s into `AtomicProcessor`s.
 The TaskRunner also implements handling alignment.
 The `TaskRunner` is triggered by the `WorkflowRunner`.